-In addition to the main horticultural help desk at the VCE office, mobile help desks are available at the Charlottesville City Market and the Crozet Farmer’s Market on alternate Saturdays from April through October.
+In addition to the main horticultural help desk at the VCE office, mobile help desks are available at the Charlottesville IX Market and the Crozet Farmer’s Market on alternate Saturdays from April through October.
 Check the Events Calendar for exact days and times with directions to both locations.

 Master Gardeners also staff mobile help desks at the following annual events: